 Skip to Content

-Step 1: Build a Weighted RFP Scorecard
+Step 1: Build a Weighted Supplier Evaluation Scorecard

 Common Supplier Evaluation Criteria:

-• Total Cost of Ownership (TCO)
+• Total cost of ownership (TCO)

-• Product or Service Quality
+• Product or service quality

-• Sustainability / ESG Compliance
+• Sustainability / ESG compliance

-• Warranty and Support Terms
+• Warranty and support terms

-• Contract Terms and Conditions
+• Contract terms, conditions, and commercial risk

-• Supplier Diversity and Inclusion Goals
+• Supplier diversity and inclusion goals

 This structured approach not only enables objective supplier comparisons, but also helps teams align sourcing decisions with broader business goals such as cost optimization, risk mitigation, and ESG performance.

-Step 2: Analyze Award Scenarios
+Step 2: Analyze RFP Award Scenarios

 Once bids are submitted and scored, procurement teams can simulate various award scenarios to identify the most strategic option.
 Below are four commonly used award types:

-1. Lowest Price Award: This approach selects the supplier offering the lowest bid, regardless of other factors.
+1. Lowest price award: This approach selects the supplier offering the lowest bid, regardless of other factors.
 It is often appropriate for commoditized categories such as IT hardware or office supplies, where specifications are consistent across suppliers and fulfillment risk is low.

-2. Highest Total Score Award: This scenario awards the contract to the supplier with the highest weighted score across all evaluation criteria.
+2. Highest total score award: This scenario awards the contract to the supplier with the highest weighted score across all evaluation criteria.
 It is ideal for complex sourcing categories like construction, consulting, or engineering services, where quality, responsiveness, and service delivery play a significant role.

-3. Single-Supplier Award: In situations where simplicity, control, and consistency are critical, awarding the entire scope to one vendor may reduce administrative overhead and contract management complexity.
+3. Single-supplier award: In situations where simplicity, control, and consistency are critical, awarding the entire scope to one vendor may reduce administrative overhead and contract management complexity.
 Be sure to communicate this upfront in your RFP so suppliers can tailor their best and final offers accordingly.

-4. Multi-Supplier Award: For risk-prone or high-volume categories, such as facilities management, logistics, or spare parts, it may be more strategic to award to multiple vendors.
+4. Multi-supplier award: For risk-prone or high-volume categories, such as facilities management, logistics, or spare parts, it may be more strategic to award to multiple vendors.
 This approach enhances supply continuity, introduces redundancy, and offers flexibility in delivery during unforeseen events.
 When considering this option, assess the supplier capacity and risk tolerance of your internal stakeholders.

 After modeling multiple award strategies, take time to evaluate the trade-offs.
 For each scenario, develop a pros and cons list that factors in risks, implementation complexity, supplier performance history, and alignment with stakeholder needs.